-Treatment for paranoia depends on the underlying cause and may include treatment with psychological therapy or medication.
+Treatment for paranoia depends on the underlying cause.
+It may include psychological therapy or medicine.
 Stopping the use of alcohol or recreational drugs can be the first step and may solve the problem altogether.

 People with paranoid thoughts can find it hard to trust a doctor or mental health professional, and may have difficulty accepting treatment.
 Developing a positive relationship with a health provider may take time, but can lead to recovery.